jameholme/buff/README.md

 # BUFF
 BUFF is a basic utility for finding faults in an AWS account.
-This utility focuses solely on potentialy misconfigured resources that allow public access.
+This utility focuses solely on potentially misconfigured resources that allow public access.

 #### Requirements:
 * AWS CLI